-As students' problematic internet usage decreases, their GPA increases.
-It can be argued that as students' academic procrastination behavior decreases, their GPA will increase.
-It can be said that as students' academic procrastination behavior decreases, their problematic internet usage levels will decrease. Şengül and Seyfi (2020) attempted to determine the relationship between the views of preservice teachers on academic procrastination behavior and academic self-efficacy.
-When the relationship between academic procrastination behavior and academic self-efficacy was examined in the findings of the study, it was concluded that there was a low negative relationship.
-As a result of their research, it was determined that as academic procrastination behavior increases, academic self-efficacy decreases, and as academic procrastination behavior decreases, academic self-efficacy increases.
+As students' problematic Internet usage decreases, their GPA increases.
+It can be argued that as students' academic procrastination behaviour decreases, their GPA will increase.
+It can be said that as students' academic procrastination behaviour decreases, their problematic Internet usage levels will decrease.
+Sengul and Seyfi (2020) attempted to determine the relationship between the views of pre-service teachers on academic procrastination behaviour and academic self-efficacy.
+When the relationship between academic procrastination behaviour and academic self-efficacy was examined in the findings of the study, it was concluded that there was a low negative relationship.
+As a result of their research, it was determined that as academic procrastination behaviour increases, academic self-efficacy decreases, and as academic procrastination behaviour decreases, academic self-efficacy increases.

-In another study, it was stated that as academic procrastination behavior increases, academic achievement decreases.
-In addition, although social media addiction affects academic achievement negatively, it has been stated that it has a positive effect on academic procrastination behavior and indirectly affects academic achievement negatively.
-In addition, it was stated in this study that social media addiction negatively affects academic achievement both directly and indirectly (Üztemur, 2020).
-Also, High school students' views on problematic internet usage and academic procrastination behavior are similar according to the income level of their families.
-In this study, students generally stated that they rarely showed problematic internet usage and that they reflected themselves somewhat in terms of academic procrastination behavior.
+In another study, it was stated that as academic procrastination behaviour increases, academic achievement decreases.
+In addition, although social media addiction affects academic achievement negatively, it has been stated that it has a positive effect on academic procrastination behaviour and indirectly affects academic achievement negatively.
+In addition, it was stated in this study that social media addiction negatively affects academic achievement both directly and indirectly (Uztemur, 2020).

+In this study, students generally stated that they rarely showed problematic Internet usage and that they reflected themselves somewhat in terms of academic procrastination behaviour.

-5. Conclusion
+Conclusion

-As a result, problematic internet usage and academic procrastination behaviors of male students are significantly higher than female students during the pandemic period.
-It has been observed that the problematic internet usage of students was higher in the first years of their high school years compared to other years.
-However, academic procrastination behaviors of high school students are similar regardless of their grade level.
-Problematic internet usage of students increases according to their frequency of internet usage.
-Regardless of the internet usage frequency of high school students, their academic procrastination behaviors are at the same level.
-Problematic internet usage of students increases of students increases according to the duration of their stay connected to the internet during the day.
-It was observed that academic procrastination behaviors of high school students increased according to their duration of internet connection during the day.
-As problematic internet usage of students decreases, their GPA also increases.
-It can be argued that as the academic procrastination behavior of students decreases, their GPA will increase.
-It can also be claimed that as the academic procrastination behavior of students decreases, their problematic internet usage levels will decrease as well.
-In this study, students generally stated that they rarely showed problematic internet usage and that they reflected themselves somewhat in terms of academic procrastination behavior.
+As a result, problematic Internet usage and academic procrastination behaviours of male students are significantly higher than female students during the pandemic period.
+It has been observed that the problematic Internet usage of students was higher in the first years of their high school years compared to other years.
+However, academic procrastination behaviours of high school students are similar regardless of their grade level.
+Problematic Internet usage of students increases according to their frequency of Internet usage.
+Regardless of the Internet usage frequency of high school students, their academic procrastination behaviours are at the same level.
+Problematic Internet usage of students increases according to the duration of their stay connected to the Internet during the day.
+It was observed that academic procrastination behaviours of high school students decreases, their GPA also increases.
+It can be argued that as the academic procrastination behaviour of students decreases, their GPA will increase.
+It can also be claimed that as the academic procrastination behaviour of students decreases, their grade that they rarely showed problematic Internet usage and that they reflected themselves somewhat in terms of academic procrastination behaviour.

-6. Recommendations
+Recommendations

-With this research, the relationship between problematic internet usage and academic procrastination behaviors of students in vocational high schools during the pandemic period was examined.
-If a similar research is to be conducted at different educational levels, it will provide various contributions to the literature.
+With this research, the relationship between problematic Internet usage and academic procrastination behaviours of students in vocational high schools during the pandemic period was examined.
+If similar research is to be conducted at different educational levels, it will provide various contributions to the literature.

-• In this study, the problematic internet usage and academic procrastination behavior of students in vocational high schools were examined in terms of various demographic variables.
-In future studies, problematic internet usage and academic procrastination behavior of students can be examined with different variables.
+• In this study, the problematic Internet usage and academic procrastination behaviour of students in vocational high schools were examined in terms of various demographic variables.
+In future studies, problematic Internet usage and academic procrastination behaviour of students can be examined with different variables.

-• Case studies can be conducted to find out why male students show higher levels of problematic internet usage than female students in terms of gender.
+• Case studies can be conducted to find out why male students show higher levels of problematic Internet usage than female students in terms of gender.

-• Students, teachers and parents can be informed about problematic internet usage and academic procrastination behavior and various preventive measures can be taken on these issues.
+• Students, teachers and parents can be informed about problematic Internet usage and academic procrastination behaviour and various preventive measures can be taken on these issues.